 Electronic filing supports the IRS' broader goals of improving service to taxpayers, enhancing compliance, and modernizing tax administration.
 Overall, increased electronic filing of returns may improve customer satisfaction and confidence in the filing process, and it may be more cost effective for affected entities.
-Expanding electronic filing to include all businesses required to file Schedule M-3 will provide tax return information in a more uniform electronic form.
+Expanding electronic filing to certain additional large entities will help provide tax return information in a more uniform electronic form.
 This will enhance the ability of the IRS to more productively focus its audit activities.
 This can reduce burdens on businesses where the need for an audit can be avoided.